mu116699/MSC-Three-Gltf-Reader/README.md

     1.View Manipulation: Right-click with the mouse to move and rotate the view; use the mouse scroll wheel to zoom the view; right-click again to perform movement operations.
     2. Model Selection and Editing: Click on a model to select its components.
 If multiple models intersect, the topmost component will be selected.
-Once selected, you can modify the features of the selected components.
+Once selected, you can modify the attribute of the selected components.
 To deselect, simply click the right mouse button.

 ![Image](https://github.com/mu116699/MSC-Three-Gltf-Reader/blob/master/Image/Explosive%20View.png)